dapp-craft/XVS-blockchain/README.md

-# XVC Token and Rewarder contrracts
+# XVS Token and Rewarder contrracts
 This repository contents contracts for Crossverse project

 ## Content:
-- **./RobotParts/**: ERC1155 contract for Robot Parts tokens
+- **contracts/RobotParts/**: ERC1155 contract for Robot Parts tokens
-- **./RewarderManager/**: Contract for rewarding players for their activity
+- **contracts/RewarderManager/**: Contract for rewarding players for their activity